melvinczyk/Born_in_spellbooks/README.md

 - Infernal Bomb: Summon a block of fel soil that explodes on impact and leaves behind an infernal fire field that applies infernal fire on entities
 - Infernal Bolt: The infernal fire version of the firebolt spell that is weaker on contact but applies DOT infernal fire.

+### Holy
+- Spectral Plane: Have an out of body experience where you leave your physical body.
+In this state you are immune to all damage but can only place blocks.
+When the time is up you will return back to your physical form where you cast the spell with the same stats you had when you cast the spell.

 ### Nature
 - Great Glutton: Target an enemy and open an ocean portal below them where the great glutton will come out and damage the mob.
 - Infect: Target an enemy with a corpse fly that infect the target.
 Summons 3 maggots when hit the target.